 In my recent articles, I have written about the installation guide of Google Analytics using the MonsterInsight WordPress plugin.
 Also, I have explained how MonsterInsights is useful for WooCommerce sites.

 MonsterInsight is a popular WordPress plugin used for many purposes like Configuring the Google Analytics for a website, Scroll Depth Tracking, Author Tracking, WooCommerce sites, and many more.

 Google Analytics will show you all statistics about your website visitors.
-If you want more details about how readers are interacting with your website then MonsterInsight comes in picture.
+However, if you want more details about how readers interact with your website, then MonsterInsight comes into the picture.

-MonsterInsight with Google Analytics makes a good pair to track all kinds of website information.
-We can track the author’s performance, download tracking, and scroll depth tracking.
-You can read my recent articles.
+MonsterInsight with Google Analytics makes an excellent pair to track all kinds of website information.
+For example, we can follow the author’s performance, download tracking, and scroll depth tracking.
+In addition, you can read my recent articles.

 - How To Set Up Author Tracking in Google Analytics by MonsterInsights?

 - Scroll Depth Tracking Using Google Analytics by MonsterInsights

 - How To Track File Downloads in WordPress Site?

 This article will tell you how we can track a custom event in Google Analytics using the MonsterInsight plugin’s custom link attribution feature.